 Lower wages in Mexico reduced U.S. wages and benefits.
-That's because workers in the remaining U.S. factories could not bargain for higher wages.
-Companies could now threaten to move to Mexico if labor unions negotiated too hard.
-(Source: Kate Bronfenbrenner, "Uneasy Terrain: The Impact of Capital Mobility on Workers, Wages, and Union Organizing," Cornell University, September 6, 2000.)
+Workers in the remaining U.S. factories could not bargain for higher wages, according to Kate Bronfenbrenner of Cornell University.
+Companies could now threaten to move to Mexico if labor unions negotiated too hard, as detailed in her report, "Uneasy Terrain: The Impact of Capital Mobility on Workers, Wages, and Union Organizing."

 Labor in Mexico’s maquiladora program was cheap because workers had no labor rights or health protection.
 Thanks to NAFTA, almost a third of Mexico's labor force works in the poor conditions of these manufacturing jobs.

 Whenever other regional trade agreements are proposed or negotiated, the facts about NAFTA are brought up over and over again.
 NAFTA must fit within the context of other U.S. regional trade agreements, such as the Central American Free Trade Agreement, the Free Trade Area of the Americas, and the Middle Eastern Free Trade Initiative.